aantron/bisect_ppx/README.md

 <br>

+<a id="Contributing"></a>
 ## Contributing

 Bug reports and pull requests are warmly welcome.
 Bisect_ppx is developed on GitHub, so please [open an issue][issues].

-To get the latest development version of Bisect_ppx using OPAM, run
+Bisect_ppx is developed mainly using opam.
+To get the latest development version, run

 ```
 opam source --dev-repo --pin bisect_ppx
 ```

 You will now have a `bisect_ppx` subdirectory to work in.
+Try these `Makefile`
+targets:

+- `make test` for unit tests.
+- `make usage` for build system integration tests, except BuckleScript.
+- `make -C test/bucklescript full-test` for BuckleScript.
+This requires NPM and esy.

 [issues]: https://github.com/aantron/bisect_ppx/issues